-Economic Partnership Assu Imption Close Less Close Trading Tariffs None.
+Economic Partnership Assi umption Close Less Close Trading Tariffs None.
 None. arrangements Customs barriers No customs checks on UK-EU trade.
 Customs checks on UK-EU trade introduced from 2021.
 Other goods barriers No new regulatory barriers Additional regulatory checks required for new product lines.
 (Previous recognitions grand- fathered).
 Services barriers Barriers to non-financial services trade emerge.
 System of mutual recognition in professional qualifications is put in place.
 Financial services lose passporting rights but one half of the loss is mitigated by equivalence on some financial services.
 Services provisions less extensive.
 Barriers to non-financial services trade emerge.
 System of mutual recognition in professional qualifications is put in place.
 Financial services lose passporting rights but one quarter of the loss is mitigated by equivalence on some financial services.
-Trade deals No new trade deals with third countries implemented before retains access to existing trade agreements between EU and countries. es implemented before 2023.
-UK nents between EU and third Preparedness for no arrangements ew trading The transition period until the end of 2020 is assumed to be sufficient for all sectors' regulatory authorities and infrastructure to be able to prepare for the new trading arrangements.
-Macroeconomic po licy In these as in all the scenarios monetary policy is assumed to react mechanically to balance deviations of inflation from target and output relative to potential.
+Trade deals No new trade deals with third countries implemented before 2 retains access to existing trade agreements between EU and th countries.
+Preparedness for n arrangements ew trading The transition period until the end of all sectors' regulatory authorities and for the new trading arrangements.
+Macroeconomic po blicy In these as in all the scenarios monetary policy is assumed to react mechanically to balance deviations of inflation from target and output relative to potential.
 In both variants, interest rates rise gently.
 No discretionary changes in spending or tax policy are assumed.
 Automatic stabilisers operate.
 No change in the countercyclical capital buffer.
 Financial conditions No additional effects No additional effects Macroeconomic uncertainty Uncertainty falls back to average by the end of 2019.
 No anticipation effects.
 Uncertainty falls back to average by the end of 2021.
 No anticipation effects.